-English Church Architecture -
+English Church Architecture.

-CHEVENING, St. Botolph (TQ 489 577) (April 2014)
+CHEVENING, St. Botolph (TQ 489 577),

-(Bedrock: Lower Cretaceous, Upper Greensand Formation)
+(Bedrock: Lower Cretaceous, Upper Grensand Formation.)

 These speculations aside, however, most visitors to the church will long since have gravitated to the monuments in the chancel and Stanhope chapel, one of which clearly rises above the rest.
 The oldest commemorates Sir John Lennard (d.
 1591) and his wife Elizabeth, who lie straight-legged on a tomb-chest, Sir John in full armour.
 Pevsner believed his head was probably a portrait - a grand conceit at this date if it really is true.
 Larger than this but somewhat less competent is the monument to Samson Lennard (d.
-1615) and his wife Margaret (shown above right), squashed in the northeast corner of the chapel, depicting the couple in effigy beneath a round coffered arch, with an achievement above and black obelisks at the corners.
+1615) and his wife Margaret , squashed in the northeast corner of the chapel, depicting the couple in effigy beneath a round coffered arch, with an achievement above and black obelisks at the corners.
 The supporters on the tomb chest represent the couple's five daughters (S. side) and three sons (N. side), although a fourth son may be missing.
 Self-evidently the monument was not intended to be backed against a screen.

-These monuments are unsigned, but in a class of its own is another in the chapel (above and below), signed on the back of the pillow by Sir Francis Chantrey (1781 - 1841), and reputedly the work of which he was most proud.
-(Rupert Gunnis, Dictionary of British Sculptors 1660- 1851, pub.
-The Abbey Library, 1851.)
+These monuments are unsigned, but in a class of its own is another in the chapel (above and below), signed on the back of the pillow by Sir Francis Chantrey (1781 - 1841), and reputedly the work of which he was most proud (Rupert Gunnis, Dictionary of British Sculptors 1660- 1851, London, The Abbey Library, 1951, p.
+92.)
 Dedicated to the memory of Lady Frederica Stanhope, who died in childbirth, aged twenty-two in 1823, it vividly evokes a subject considered too delicate for portrayal until the cult of sensibility had rendered it respectable.
 Eventually, by the early nineteenth century, it had actually become quite common (see also the monument to Princess Bariatinsky by John Bacon the Younger at Sherborne, Gloucestershire), but this is a particularly touching portrayal, depicting Lady Frederica sleeping peacefully with her baby at her breast.